 It is a criminal offence to carry out work to a Listed Building without necessary Consent.
 Before carrying out work please check with the Council whether Listed Building Consent is necessary and obtain advice on its suitability and the information needed for an application.

 Planning permission may also be required if the proposal involves a material alteration to the building's external appearance, a change of use or other forms of development.
 If both are needed, the two applications should normally be made together so that all the issues can be assessed at the same time.
-Listed Building Consent Forms and Planning Application Forms can be downloaded from this website.
+Listed Building Consent Forms and Planning Application Forms can be downloaded from our Planning application forms page.